o-ran-sc/nonrtric/test/common/README.md

 | `<policy-id>` |  Id of the policy |
 | `<count>` |  An optional count of policies to delete.
 The 'policy-id' will be the first id to be deleted. |

-## Function: api_delete_policy_batch ##
+## Function: a1pms_api_delete_policy_batch ##

-This tests the same as function 'api_delete_policy' except that all delete requests are sent to dmaap in one go and then the responses are polled one by one.
+This tests the same as function 'a1pms_api_delete_policy' except that all delete requests are sent to dmaap in one go and then the responses are polled one by one.
-If the agent api is not configured to used dmaap (see 'use_agent_dmaap', 'use_agent_rest_http' and 'use_agent_rest_https'), an error message is printed.
+If the a1pms api is not configured to used dmaap (see 'use_a1pms_dmaap', 'use_a1pms_rest_http' and 'use_a1pms_rest_https'), an error message is printed.
-For arg list and parameters, see 'api_delete_policy'.
+For arg list and parameters, see 'a1pms_api_delete_policy'.

-## Function: api_delete_policy_parallel ##
+## Function: a1pms_api_delete_policy_parallel ##

-This tests the same as function 'api_delete_policy' except that the policy delete is spread out over a number of processes and it only uses the agent rest API.
+This tests the same as function 'a1pms_api_delete_policy' except that the policy delete is spread out over a number of processes and it only uses the a1pms rest API.
 The total number of policies deleted is determined by the product of the parameters 'number-of-rics' and 'count'.
 The parameter 'number-of-threads' shall be selected to be not evenly divisible by the product of the parameters 'number-of-rics' and 'count' - this is to ensure that one process does not handle the deletion of all the policies in one ric.

 | arg list |
 |--|